alexltyt/SunbathGamescore/README.md

 Sunbath Game Score is a tool designed to help players record scores for two popular games: Big2 and Rummikub.

+## Main Features

+* **Customizable Player Names:** Personalize the gaming experience by assigning custom names to players.
+* **Per Round Score Display:** Track scores on a round-by-round basis, keeping the competition engaging.
+* **Undo Function:** Correct mistakes with ease using the undo feature, ensuring accurate scoring.
+* **Restore Previous Scores:** Retrieve and continue from previous gaming sessions effortlessly.
+* **Effortless Score Input:** Streamlined input process makes recording scores a breeze.
+* **Flexible Big2 House-Rules:** Tailor the game to your preferences with support for 2 main stream house-rules.
+* **Dynamic Countdown Timer:** Add excitement with an adjustable countdown timer for Rummikub.
+* **Last Winner Highlight:** Easily identify the last round's winner through intuitive UI highlights.

 ## Big2

 **Scoring Method: "Reverse Scoring - Relative"**